Decades before Steve Bannon was charged with contempt of Congress, Rita Lavelle was tried

 “You have indeed violated the public trust,” Judge Norma Holloway Johnson told Lavelle at her sentencing.
 “The perjury offense strikes at the very core of the trust that had been conferred to you.”

-Rep. Elliott H. Levitas, a Georgia Democrat who was the chairman of one of the subcommittees investigating the EPA at the time, told the Los Angeles Times in 1984 that Lavelle’s conviction for lying to Congress was “a sacrifice to still the rumblings on the mountain.”
+Rep. Elliott H. Levitas (D-Ga.), who was the chairman of one of the subcommittees investigating the EPA at the time, told the Los Angeles Times in 1984 that Lavelle’s conviction for lying to Congress was “a sacrifice to still the rumblings on the mountain.”

 “Ms. Lavelle was not the only liar who appeared before our committee,” Levitas said.
 “The problem was much broader than Rita Lavelle.”

-When she showed up to serve her sentence in 1985, she told reporters, “It is totally ludicrous that I have to go through with this.
+When she showed up to serve her sentence in 1985, she told reporters: “It is totally ludicrous that I have to go through with this.
 But I’ve made a decision to end two years of hell and go through with it.”
 Lavelle was released after serving more than four months, according to the Associated Press.

-Though she later got back involved in GOP politics in California, it wouldn’t be the last time Lavelle faced prison time.
-In 2004, she was convicted of wire fraud and two counts of lying to the FBI in connection with an investigation into another California company linked to the Superfund dispute.
-She was sentenced to 15 months in prison, and was released in 2007.
+Though she later got involved again with GOP politics in California, it wouldn’t be the last time Lavelle faced prison time.
+In 2004, she was convicted of wire fraud and two counts of lying to the FBI in connection with an investigation into another California company linked to a Superfund dispute.
+She was sentenced to 15 months in prison and was released in 2007.

 Read more: